-Not a deposit • Not insured by any federal agency

-Go paperless
+Jackson Market Link Pro[®] Advisory II

+Prospectus

+April 29, 2024

+3
-Call 1-866-349-4564, log in to Jackson.com, or mail this postage paid card.

-If you have any questions regarding electronic delivery, please scan the QR code.
+Go paperless Call 1-866-349-4564, log in to Jackson.com, or mail this If you have any questions regarding electronic delivery,

-I consent to receive by electronic delivery: ☐ ALL DOCUMENTS $\square$ Annual and semi-annual reports ☐ Statements and transaction confirmations (variable products only) ☐ Other contract-related correspondence Prospectuses and prospectus supplements (variable life and variable and registered index-linked annuities only)
+I consent to receive by electronic delivery:

+Annual and semi-annual reports

+Statements and transaction confirmations (variable products only)

+□ Other contract-related correspondence Prospectuses and prospectus supplements (variable life and variable and registered index-linked annuities only)

-This consent will continue until revoked and will cover delivery to you in the form of an email or by notice to you of a document's availability on the Jackson National Life Insurance Company of New York (also referred to as Jackson®) website.
-For jointly owned contracts, all joint owners are consenting to electronic delivery and use of the single email address below.
-Please contact the Jackson Customer Care Center or go to Jackson.com to update your email address, revoke your consent to electronic delivery, or request paper copies.
-Certain types of correspondence may continue to be delivered by the United States Postal Service for compliance reasons.
-Registration on Jackson's website (Jackson.com) is required for electronic delivery of contract-related correspondence.
+Company of New York (also referred to as Jackson®) website.
+For jointly owned contract below.
+Please contact the Jackson Customer Care Center or go to Jackson.com to upda Certain types of correspondence may continue to be delivered by the United States Post for electronic delivery of contract-related correspondence. e email or by notice to you of a document's availability on the Jackson National Life Insurance cts, all joint owners are consenting to electronic delivery and use of the single email address ate your email address, revoke your consent to electronic delivery, or request paper copies. tal Service for compliance reasons.
+Registration on Jackson's website (Jackson.com) is required NMV6110G 02/24 re

-for electronic delivery of contract-related correspondence.
-NMV6110G 02/24

-Fold Here

 Please write legibly.

 Signature: Date: Signature: Date:

 Email address:

 I/We will notify Jackson of any change to this email address.

 Name:

 Address:

-City: State: ZIP:
+Citv: State: ZIP:

+Policy Number Phone Number

-Policy Number Own ner's State of Residence
+Owner's State of Residence

-Phone Number - -